christophe-rd/fuelinex/notes/fleetingnotes/2026_fleetingNotes.md

 ## 20 January 2026
+### Underestimation of volcanic cooling in tree-ringbased reconstructions of hemispheric temperatures
+**Permanent notes:** YES
 Trees near elevation or altitude tree line are often used for reconstructing climate because of their close relationship with temperature.

 They used 2 models driven by simulated temperature variations to demonstrate that the discrepency between expected and reconstructed temperatures is an artefact cause by a reduced sensitivity of cooling of trees near treeline:
 1. GCM: forced simulation of the US National Center for Atm Reseach (NCAR) CSM1.4 coupled ocean-general circulation model (GCM)
 2. EBM: simulations of a simpler energy-balance climate model

 Both models are driven by estimated radiative forcings, they both capture historical temperature records, including cooling from volcanos.

 Both models predict a drop of 2C following the 1258/1259 eruption whereas the reconstruction shows a decrease of +- 0.6c